mkaapu/vm-utility/jenkins/vm-agent/README.md

 ```
 ssh ubuntu@10.100.123.101
 ```
-of through the local port of the host:
+or through the local port of the host:
 ```
 ssh -p 3333 ubuntu@10.101.123.111
 ```